cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 <HighlightBox type="note">

-Despite using `gaiad` as an example here, you should use the chain binary of _the chain where the asset you're interested in is present_.
+Despite using `gaiad` as an example here, you should use the chain binary of _the chain where the asset you are interested in is present_.
 The `transfer` IBC module needs to look up the mapping it stores when querying _denom_trace_.

 </HighlightBox>

-Install the gaia binary:
+Install the Gaia binary:

 ```sh
 $ git clone https://github.com/cosmos/gaia.git